-- (a) Displays or causes or permits to be displayed or has in his or her possession either of the following: - (1) A canceled, revoked, suspended, or fraudulently altered license. - (2) A fictitious license or any document simulating a license or purporting to be or have been issued as a license. - (b) Lends his or her license to any other person or knowingly permits the use thereof by another. - (c) Displays or represents any license not issued to him or her as being his or her license. - (d) Fails or refuses to surrender to the issuing authority upon its lawful written demand any license, registration, permit, or certificate which has been suspended, revoked, or canceled. - (e) Knowingly permits any unlawful use of a license issued to him or her. - (f) Photographs, photostats, duplicates, manufactures, or in any way reproduces any license or facsimile thereof in a manner that it could be mistaken for a valid license, or displays or has in his or her possession any such photograph, photostat, duplicate, reproduction, or facsimile unless authorized by this code. - (g) Buys or receives a fraudulent, forged, or counterfeited license knowing that it is fraudulent, forged, or counterfeited.
+- (a) Displays or causes or permits to be displayed or has in the person's possession either of the following: - (1) A canceled, revoked, suspended, or fraudulently altered license. - (2) A fictitious license or any document simulating a license or purporting to be or have been issued as a license. - (b) Lends the person's license to any other person or knowingly permits the use thereof by another. - (c) Displays or represents any license not issued to the person's as being the person's license. - (d) Fails or refuses to surrender to the issuing authority upon its lawful written demand any license, registration, permit, or certificate which has been suspended, revoked, or canceled. - (e) Knowingly permits any unlawful use of a license issued to the person. - (f) Photographs, photostats, duplicates, manufactures, or in any way reproduces any license or facsimile thereof in a manner that it could be mistaken for a valid license, or displays or has in the person's possession any such photograph, photostat, duplicate, reproduction, or facsimile unless authorized by this code. - (g) Buys or receives a fraudulent, forged, or counterfeited license knowing that it is fraudulent, forged, or counterfeited.
 For purposes of this subdivision, "fraudulent" means containing any misrepresentation of fact.